The Perfect Wife?!

-The Perfect Wife?! is a 1983 Hong Kong romantic comedy film directed Dean Shek and starring Shek, Eric Tsang and Linda Lau.
+The Perfect Wife?! is a 1983 Hong Kong romantic comedy film directed Dean Shek and written by Raymond Wong starring Shek, Eric Tsang and Linda Lau.

 Plot

 Dean Shek is flirty lawyer and expert at dealing with divorce cases who also likes to fool around with married women.
 One day, he attends the wedding of his friend Bluffer Wong and suddenly thinks about starting a family.
 Because of his lack of confidence in Hong Kong women, he asks someone to find a woman for him in mainland China and then transform her into his ideal wife.
 One day, Shek's cousin James Dean comes crying to him saying his fiancé left him for another man.
 Under Dean's encouragement, James seeks a new lover but finds interest in Dean's wife Chu.
 Chu is moved by James' gentleness and leaves Dean.